project-sunbird/sunbird.org-docs/developer-docs/server-installation/load_balancer_setup.md

 The Load Balancer distributes new inbound flows that arrive on its frontend to backend pool instances, as per rules and health probes that are set.
 This page provides details to set up the Agent Swarm, Keycloak Swarm, KP-LB services and the DP-LB services

 ## Agent Swarm

-Do the following Agent-swarm setup:
+To setup Agent Swarm, execute the following instructions for each of the mentioned fields:
 - Frontend ip configuration - attach public ip
 - Backend pools - attach agent vm's or availability set of agent group
 - Health Probes/check - Configure path and port - 80 and 443 (both)